Venues of the 2002 Winter Olympics: Olympic Village

 The 2002 Olympic Village was located 4 mi east of downtown Salt Lake City, at Historic Fort Douglas, on the campus of the University of Utah.
-Fort Douglas, a U.S. Army base, had been established in 1862, but was closed in 1991; from the earliest stages of Olympic planning, the fort was a possible location for the Olympic Village.
+Fort Douglas, a United States Army base, had been established in 1862, but was closed in 1991; from the earliest stages of Olympic planning, the fort was a possible location for the Olympic Village.
 Following the fort's closure, the University of Utah acquired much of its property and began planning to restore the historic buildings and build new dorms and apartment buildings for its students on the property.
 The SLOC agreed to pay $28 million of the projected $80 million construction cost if the buildings could be used to house up to 4,000 Olympic athletes during the games.
 Several Army reserve units that were still located at the fort had to be moved to nearby military installations, such as the Ogden Defense Depot and Camp Williams before work on the village could progress.
 However, in October 1997, President Bill Clinton vetoed a $12.7 million appropriation bill that would have allowed the remaining military units to move, and temporarily killed the plans for the Olympic Village.
 On October 24, 1997, the Senate Appropriations Committee overturned the President's veto, and both houses of congress later voted in favor the committee's decision, effectively voiding the President's veto.
 Prior to the start of construction, a $500,000 archaeological survey of the sites was completed.

 Plans were completed and work on the Olympic Village began in summer 1998.
 The project was to include the restoration of many historic buildings and the construction of 21 low-rise apartment buildings.
 The first phase of construction, a six-building complex for graduate student housing, was completed September 7, 1999, while future phases were almost completed when the future village open for media tours on January 26, 2001.
 As part of the plan, the Legacy Bridge was built, spanning Wasatch Boulevard.

 During the 2002 games, the Olympic Village housed the athletes, coaches and other officials, many of the historic buildings in the fort housed services for the athletes including 24-hour dining facilities, a fitness center, an internet center, a bank, dry cleaning, mail services, a photo shop, salon, nightclub, and interfaith chapel.
 The village was divided into two parts: the International Zone and Residential Zone.
 The International Zone was where media and guests could visit the village, and where many of the athlete services were located.
 The Residential Zone was for athletes and invited guests only, and included the chapel and nightclub.
 The Olympic Family Hotel was also located inside the village during the games.
 During the 2002 Winter Paralympics, the Olympic Village also served the paralympic athletes.
 Prior to the Olympics the parts of the village that had been completed were used as student housing, their post-Olympic use also.